This has been published in the book PEACE OR BUST. For ordering information, please click here.

 The General Assembly made up of nations' representatives

-has not been given the power the make laws for the world
+has not been given the power to make laws for the world

 but only to pass resolutions to help shape public opinion.